Knowing what to do when pollutants build up in your fish tank is key to maintaining healthy water quality for your

 - The following week you can safely dose 1 ml of vodka per 25 gallons of water each day.

-- From then on, each week increase the daily dose by 0.7 ml until you bring down the nitrates in the aquarium water to the desired levels.
+- From then on, increase the daily dose by 0.7 ml each week.
+Do that until you bring down the nitrates in the aquarium water to the desired levels.